alanxoc3/concards/README.md

 5. `./`

 #### Hooks
-Currently hooks is an experimental feature.
-Hooks in concards works similar to git hooks.
+Hooks are currently an experimental feature.
+Concards hooks works similar to git hooks.
 You must place an executable file with a specific name in `<config-dir>/hooks/`.
 Hooks that begin with `event-` are meant to be run in parallel with concards and perform tasks that don't affect concards directly.
-Hooks that begin with `hook-` are similar to plugins in that they are meant to change concards' behavior.
+Hooks that begin with `hook-` are similar to plugins in that they are meant to change program behavior.

 - `hooks/event-review`: This is executed right after passing off a card with a pass or fail.
 Currently, no parameters are passed into this.
 - `hooks/event-startup`: This is executed once if/when concards starts the GUI up successfully.